 We hadn’t booked, but the staff made a plan and found us a sunny balcony perch to taste some of their delicious wines.
 There was a small playroom for the kids and they were kept well supplied with drinks and crackers.
 This looks like a great spot for lunch, perhaps next time.

-6.30am Whale Watching Boat Trip with Southern Right Charters.
+Go on a Whale Watching Boat Trip

 The company provided light snacks (crisps and bottled water) on the way back and hot drinks were available for a small fee.
 We’d heard horror stories about seasickness on these trips and did take tablets just to be on the safe side (1 the night before and 1 an hour before setting sail) – as far as I’m aware there were no seasick sailors on our voyage, but it was fresh (glacial) and we had layered up with every single item of clothing that we had brought with us.
 Top tip – pack a coat.